 This article describes Florida state law regarding who may not have a stun gun, and the circumstances or situations when carrying a stun gun is illegal in the state.

-To learn more about how stun guns work, and how permitting laws vary by state, see Stun Gun Laws and Permit Requirements.
+To learn more about how stun guns work, and how permitting laws vary by state, see States Requiring a Stun Gun Permit.

 People Who May Not Carry a Stun Gun in Florida

-In Florida, most people may purchase, posses (openly or concealed), or use a stun gun for self defense without obtaining a permit.
-However, you may not purchase, possess, or use a stun gun if you are a convicted felon, or someone convicted of a juvenile crime that would have been a felony had it been committed by an adult; or someone younger than 16 years old (except with parental consent and adult supervision).
+In Florida, most people may purchase, possess (openly or concealed), or use a nonlethal stun gun for self-defense without obtaining a permit.
+However, you may not purchase, possess, or use a stun gun if you are:

 Situations or Circumstances Where Carrying a Stun Gun is Illegal